covia-ai/covia/docs/white-paper.md

 # Covia White Paper

 THIS IS A DRAFT OF THE COVIA WHITE PAPER FOR DISCUSSION ONLY.
-NOT TO BE CONSIDERED FINAL OR AUTHORITATIVE.
+NOT TO BE CONSIDERED FINAL.

 ## Vision